Brightside Studios

 RightMessage personalization platform

-And still, most of the people who give once never give again.
+And most of the people who give once still never give again.
 Not because they stopped caring.
-Because nothing reached them at the moment it mattered, in a way that spoke to where they actually were.
+Because nothing reached them at the moment it mattered, in a way that sounded like it was meant for them.

 Right now your whole list gets one message.

-The first-time giver who just found you gets the same email and the same ask as the monthly partner who's given for ten years, and as the supporter who quietly drifted away last spring.
-Your most faithful donor learns you don't really know who they are.
-And the only way to fix that by hand is to ask your writers to speak to everyone at once, which is the same as speaking to no one.
+The person who gave for the first time last week gets the same email, and the same ask, as the partner who's given every month for ten years.
+Your most faithful supporter reads it and learns that you don't really know who they are.
+The only way to fix that by hand is to ask your writers to speak to all of them at once, which is the same as speaking to none of them.

-So your team does the reasonable thing.
+So your team does the sensible thing.
 They write to the middle.
-Broad enough not to miss anyone, which means specific enough to move no one.
+Wide enough to miss no one, which leaves it too tame to move anyone.

 What that costs you.

-Every month, more of the donors you paid to acquire go quiet.
-The note that might have kept a first-time giver never came, because it was the same note everyone got.
-The monthly upgrade a faithful supporter was ready for never got offered, because nobody knew they were ready.
-The lapsed donor who would have come back with the right word got silence, or worse, another generic year-end ask.
+Every month, more of the donors you paid good money to bring in go dark.
+A first-time giver who'd have given again never gets the note that would have done it, because the note was the same one everyone got.
+Somewhere on your list a faithful supporter sits one ask away from monthly, and the ask never comes, because no one knew to send it.
+The lapsed donor waiting for a reason to return gets a generic year-end appeal instead.
 More on why this happens and how to fix it in our guide to donor retention strategies.

-Sending a ten-year monthly partner the same appeal you send a stranger is not neutral.
-It tells the people who sustain your mission that they're interchangeable.
-Personalization is the opposite of that.
-It's stewardship done at a scale you can't manage by hand: the right invitation, at the right time, to the person actually in front of you.
-You already do this in person with your major donors.
-This does it faithfully for the thousands you'll never sit across from.
+Sending a ten-year monthly partner the exact appeal you send a stranger isn't neutral.
+It tells the people who carry your mission that they're interchangeable.
+Personalization is the opposite: the right invitation, at the right moment, to the actual person in front of you.
+You already do this across a desk from your major donors.
+This does it for the thousands of supporters you'll never get to sit across from.
+Stewardship at a scale you can't manage by hand.

 A donor personalization system, built and run for you, on RightMessage and your email platform.